KuryakovArtem/crmSystem/README.md

 4. If user is teacher
     - create classes
     - create groups
+5. Administrator can use teachers functions and moderate students and teachers

 >This is not the final version of the project and many more features will be added in the future